Abhishek-Info/1st_Sem_GecJamui/README.md

 # 1st_Sem_GecJamui
 Program01: Write a program in C language to print "Hello World".<br>
-Program02: Write a program in c language to print Hello Gec Jamui, where each word is separated by two blank lines.<br>
+Program02: Write a program in C language to print Hello Gec Jamui, where each word is separated by two blank lines.<br>
-Program03:
+Program03: Write a program in C language to print Hello Gec Jamui, whare each word is separeted by diagonally.<br>
-Program04:
+Program04: Write a C program that takes two integers as input from the user, calculates their summation, and displays the result.<br>
 Program05:
 Program06:
 Program07: